John Wall: Personal life

 Wall has two children, the younger of whom was born in 2018.

 In 2018, he said he was pursuing a bachelor's degree in business administration.

 Wall's mother, Frances Pulley, died of breast cancer on December 13, 2019.

 Wall is a fan of the Dallas Cowboys, which was his mother's favorite American football team as well.

 In August 2022, Wall publicly revealed that he had contemplated suicide in the previous years, following a series of emotional and physical struggles, including his Achilles tendon injury, the death of his mother and grandmother a year apart from each other, and the toll of the COVID-19 pandemic on his mental health.
 In the same occasion, he also stated that, after reaching out to his friends, he had sought psychotherapy in order to improve his condition.
 He further elaborated on the subject in a full-length essay for The Players' Tribune, published the following month.

 Business ventures and philanthropy

 Wall signed a five-year endorsement deal worth $25 million with Reebok in 2010, then moved to Reebok's parent company Adidas in 2013.
 He signed another five-year deal with Adidas in 2018.
 In May 2017, Wall signed on as a brand ambassador for New Era caps.

 In 2013, after signing a five-year contract with the Washington Wizards, Wall purchased a home in Potomac for $4.9 million.
 The two-acre property, which has eight bedrooms, six garages, and 17,980 square feet, was selected to accommodate Wall's mother, siblings, and guests.

 In 2016, Wall received the Stewart B. McKinney Award for his work to end homelessness after he donated $400,000 to Bright Beginnings.

 In November 2020, Wall became a co-owner of the South East Melbourne Phoenix, a team in the Australian National Basketball League.

+On April 30, 2026, Wall was hired to serve as the president of basketball operations at Howard University.